-3.2 In-Situ and Remote Sensing Observations
+3.2 In situ and remote sensing observations

-In Section 3.1, we quantified the changes in the O_3 precursor environment using a bottom-up and a top-down approach.
-These 240 two approaches highlight that the abundance of NO_x was diminished in the April-July period of 2020, due to reductions in mobile source emissions.
-This sections uses satellite data and surface monitoring networks to explore how this drastic change in precursor abundances affected regional O3 chemistry.
+In Sect.
+3.1, we quantified the changes in the O_3 precursor environment using a bottom-up and a top-down approach.
+These two approaches highlight that the abundance of NO_x was diminished in the April-July period of 2020, due to reductions in mobile-source emissions.
+This section uses satellite data and surface monitoring networks to explore how this drastic change in precursor abundances affected regional O_3 chemistry.

-3.2.1 Satellite HCHO/NO2 as an Indicator of O3 Sensitvity
+3.2.1 Satellite HCHO/NO2 as an indicator of O3 sensitivity

 Over polluted areas, both HCHO and NO2 have vertical distributions that are heavily weighted toward the lower troposphere, meaning that column-integrated satellite measurements of these gases are fairly representative of near-surface conditions.
-245 Many studies have taken advantage of these favorable vertical distributions to investigate surface emissions of NO_x and VOCsfrom space (Duncan et al., 2016; Krotkov et al., 2015; Duncan et al., 2010; Martin et al., 2004; Fishman et al., 2008).
-Recent literature has shown that the HCHO/NO2 ratio can be a useful indicator of regional O3 sensitivity, although the uncertainty associated with the technique is sufficiently high such that use of the ratio should be reserved for qualitative evaluation of spatiotemporal trends (Schroeder et al., 2017; Jin et al., 2020).
-In general, very low ratios are associated with VOC-limited 250 conditions, and very high ratios are associated with NO_x -limited conditions.
-In Figure 5 (left panel), we show that the OMI HCHO/NO2 ratio in the SoCAB generally increased from 2005 - 2020.
-Given that previous studies had identified the SoCAB as VOC-limited during the mid 2000's, we can conclude that the increasing HCHO/NO2 ratio in Figure 5 indicates that the SoCAB has been becoming less VOC-limited over time, which is consistent with recent literature (Pollack et al., 2012).
+Many studies have taken advantage of these favorable vertical distributions to investigate surface emissions of NO_x and VOCs from space (Duncan et al., 2016; Krotkov et al., 2016; Duncan et al., 2010; Martin et al., 2004; Fishman et al., 2008).
+Recent literature has shown that the HCHO/NO2 ratio can be a useful indicator of regional O3 sensitivity, although the relatively high uncertainty associated with the technique means that use of the ratio should be reserved for the qualitative evaluation of spatiotemporal trends (Schroeder et al., 2017; Jin et al., 2020).
+In general, very low ratios are associated with VOC-limited conditions, and very high ratios are associated with NO_xlimited conditions.
+In Fig. 5a, we show that the OMI HCHO/NO2 ratio in the SoCAB generally increased from 2005 to 2020.
+Given that previous studies had identified the SoCAB as VOC-limited during the mid-2000s, we can conclude that the increasing HCHO/NO2 ratio in Fig. 5 indicates that the SoCAB has been becoming less VOC-limited over time, which is consistent with recent literature (Pollack et al., 2012).
+However, this information alone is not enough to conclude whether the region had shifted to an NO_x -limited environment by the end of the time series.
+Figure 5b shows the detrended seasonality of the OMI HCHO/NO2 ratio from 2005 to 2020.
+In general, lower HCHO/NO2 ratios occurred during spring compared with summer, with the increase and plateau corresponding to the seasonality of biogenic emissions in the region (Dreyfus et al., 2002; Misztal et al., 2014).
+This suggests that, for a given year, spring (April-May) would appear more VOC-limited than summer (June-July) and vice versa.